 In addition to the City of Yorba Linda, project partners include the California Tax Credit Allocation Committee, Citibank, Raymond James, the Federal Home Loan Bank, the California Housing Finance Agency, Orange County Housing Authority and the County of Orange.

 Grand Opening of Oakcrest Heights

 Wednesday, November 28, 2018

 Plenty of photo, video and interview opportunities!

 About National CORE, Hope through Housing

-National Community Renaissance, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
+National CORE, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
 CORE owns nearly 9,000 affordable, senior and market-rate units in California, Arkansas, Texas and Florida.
 During its two-decade history, the Hope through Housing Foundation has provided more than two million hours of transformational social services such as financial literacy training, senior wellness and preschool and afterschool programs.
 For more information on National CORE and Hope through Housing, please visit www.nationalcore.org.